cufcq/cufcq/README.md

 - Make sure all of the gems are updated (bundle update)
 - Initialize the DB with total_reload.sh
 - Run with ```rails -s```
-- Go to ```/instructors``` to see if the site was populated properly.
+- Go to /instructors to see if the site was populated properly.

-###Imports:
+####Imports:

+You can create csv files from the excel documents from the FCQ website using csv_make/csv_maker.sh, this requires ssconvert which is a gnumeric application.
+Put the final csv files into to the csv_make/output directory.

-All files that are *.csv in csv_make/output are imported using the imported using the import script.
-This script is found in lib/tasks/import.rake
+All files that end in .csv in csv_make/output are imported using the import script.
+This script is found in lib/tasks/import.rake.

+For testing purposes, we only have FCQs of the Math department by default in the output folder.

+We have 2 different import scripts that should be run when you want to make changes to the DB.
+Use total_reload.sh on the first run and fast_reload for smaller changes.

 ####Courses:
 Look at the past FCQ data for differnet courses.